Dental practices have been instructed to remain open in all tiers of COVID-19 restrictions and throughout the current lockdown.

 Affect on capacity

-The fallow time is having a devastating affect on the capacity of all dental practices to provide dental treatment.
-It means most practices will have a waiting list to provide aerosol generating treatments.
+The fallow time and social distancing are having a negative affect on the capacity of all dental practices.
+It means less appointments are available each day, and practices may have to use a waiting list for some treatments.

 How and when to see your dentist

-Most NHS dental practices will be prioritising dental emergencies and urgencies.
+NHS dental practices are trying to prioritise dental emergencies and urgencies.
 You may have to wait for routine treatment, but emergency and urgent appointments and advice should be readily available.

 If you are already registered with a dentist then the best way to find out how and when you can and should see your dentist is to check your dentist’s website for more information.